-Coal has a long history of being the backbone of the UK’s domestic and industrial power requirements since the Industrial Revolution, but it looks like that could be about to change.
-Last year saw the first milestone in the decline of coal used to produce energy when the UK saw its first 24-hour period of coal-free power (in modern times at least).
+Like the history of waste management, coal also has a long and chequered past and was once, by far, the backbone of the UK’s domestic and industrial power requirements since the Industrial Revolution; however, this looks like that could eventually change.
+2018 saw the first milestone in the decline of coal used to produce energy when the UK saw its first 24-hour period of coal-free power (in modern times at least), with no coal being burned for three consecutive days.

 What fuel was used instead?